-In the opinion of Bartlett, Pontiff, Stewart & Rhodes, P.C., Bond Counsel to the School District, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, compliance by the School District with certain covenants, interest on the Notes is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended.
-In the further opinion of Bond Counsel, interest on the Notes is not a specific preference item for purposes of the federal individual and corporate alternative minimum taxes, nor is it included in adjusted current earnings when calculating federal corporate alternative minimum taxable income.
-Bond Counsel is also of the opinion that interest on the Notes is excluded from adjusted gross income for purposes of personal income taxes imposed by the State of New York and the City of New York.
-Bond Counsel expressed no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual of interest on the Notes.
+In the opinion of Bartlett, Pontiff, Stewart & Rhodes, P.C., Bond Counsel to the School District, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, compliance by the School District with certain covenants, interest on the Bonds and Notes is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986, as amended.
+In the further opinion of Bond Counsel, interest on the Bonds and Notes is not a specific preference item for purposes of the federal individual and corporate alternative minimum taxes, nor is it included in adjusted current earnings when calculating federal corporate alternative minimum taxable income.
+Bond Counsel is also of the opinion that interest on the Bonds and Notes is excluded from adjusted gross income for purposes of personal income taxes imposed by the State of New York and the City of New York.
+Bond Counsel expressed no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual of interest on the Bonds and Notes.
 See "TAX EXEMPTION" herein

-The Notes WILL NOT be designated as "qualified tax-exempt obligations" pursuant to Section 265(b)(3) of the Internal Revenue Code of 1986 as amended.
+The Bonds and Notes WILL NOT be designated as "qualified tax-exempt obligations" pursuant to Section 265(b)(3) of the Code.